Sifa171/hetzner-server-configuration/README.md

 * autostarting cockpit and libvirt

 ```
-sh /root/my-root/server-conf-files/configureServer.sh
+sh /root/hetzner-server-configuration/server-conf-files/configureServer.sh
 ```

 Finished!

-You can validate your configuration by connecting to your system with user $NEW_USER You may want to expose cockpit by yourself :-)
+You can validate your configuration by connecting to your system with user $NEW_USER <br>
+You may want to expose cockpit by yourself :-)